egor-tensin/setup-gcc/README.md

 | 11        | ✓      | ✓     | ✓
 | 12        |        |       | ✓

-This table is not definitive; I expect more future versions to be made available, especially for Focal.
+This table should be updated periodically; it's a work-in-progress.

 On Cygwin, the `version` parameter is ignored.